browserengineering/book/book/layout.md

 ```

 These layout objects will be the nodes of a *layout tree*.
 So we'll
-want layout objects to have children, a parent, and an HTML element
+want layout objects to have references to their children, a parent, and an HTML element
 that they correspond to.
-Each layout object will also have a layout to
+Each layout object will also have a reference to
 its previous sibling in the tree.

 ``` {.python}